-For the first time visitor to the vast country of China, Sichuan is a natural choice; fantastic mountain landscapes, a captivating culture, and, of course, lots of birds too.
+For the first-time visitor to the vast country of China, Sichuan is a natural choice; fantastic mountain landscapes, a captivating culture, and, of course, lots of birds too.
 This part of China is so scenically spectacular it was long ago dubbed the “Heavenly Kingdom” by the Chinese themselves.
 When people think of Chinese birds, they think of pheasants and parrotbills in particular, and this tour is particularly rich in these bird groups.
-There are chances at some of the beautiful of all Asian birds, like the iridescent Chinese Monal, ghostly white White Eared-Pheasant and hulking Tibetan Snowcock among the stunning landscapes of the high mountains, with the exquisite Lady Amherst’s Pheasant possible lower down.
-Parrotbills are possible right from the word go, as they even dwell within Sichuan’s capital, and half a dozen species or so are regularly seen on this tour.
+There are chances at some of the beautiful of all Asian birds, like the iridescent Chinese Monal, ghostly white White Eared-Pheasant and hulking Tibetan Snowcock among the stunning landscapes of the high mountains, with the exquisite Lady Amherst’s Pheasant at Erlangshan too.
+Parrotbills are likely right from the word go, as they even dwell within Sichuan’s capital, and half a dozen species or so are regularly seen on this tour.
 Other well represented groups on this itinerary are accentors, laughingthrushes, redstarts, and rosefinches.
-Combined with our time in Sichuan’s high mountains, or shans, will be a side trip onto the Tibetan Plateau, with it distinct culture, and distinct birds, not least the elegant Black-necked Crane, and the gorgeous White-browed Tit-Warbler and White-browed Tit, the latter of which heads up a long list of endemic tit species.
-If you only do China once, this is the place to choose, with its world famous cuisine, often available, (even in remote areas), complementing the tour perfectly.
+Combined with our time in Sichuan’s high mountains, or shans, will be a side trip onto the Tibetan Plateau, with it distinct culture, and distinct birds, not least the elegant Black-necked Crane, gorgeous White-browed Tit-Warbler and Przevalski’s Rosefinch, a monotypic family and therefore a must for family listers.
+If you only do China once, this is the place to choose.

 Day 1: Arrival in Chengdu

-After arrival in Chengdu, we will transfer to a hotel in the city.
-For early arrivals, we can visit a city park in the afternoon, which may see us encounter our first parrotbill of the tour (Vinous-breasted).
+After arrival in Chengdu, we will transfer to a hotel in the city for one night.
+For early arrivals, we can visit a city park in the afternoon, which may see us encounter our first parrotbill of the tour (Vinous-breasted), in addition to Oriental Greenfinch, David’s Fulvetta, Chinese Blackbird, and White-browed Laughingthrush.

 Day 2: Chengdu to Longcanggou